-Con #1: Mock Test
+Con #1: No Mock Test

 Con #2: No Focus on Online Mode

-There are no analytics or progress bar, and you cannot save your sessions.
-It is just a list of videos you can watch by clicking the link.
+As I mentioned earlier, PM PrepCast allows you to watch lessons online.
+There are no analytics or progress bars, and you cannot save your sessions.
+It is just a list of videos you can watch by clicking the links.

 Con #3: Session Duration